The Time Travelers Dilemma - (1) Entry

 I am one of those travelers (and thus the first part of the dilemma).
 The mission was simple enough, or so we thought.
 Return to the early 20th Century and investigate the background of a president of the early 21st century period.
 We were aware of the turmoil of the early 21st century, and had come to the conclusion that the interference with rational thought predominant in the political system of that time was due to an unrecognized outside influence.
 The second but critical part of the mission was to survive long enough to report back.

-We had targeted an earlier event in the life of a child who had grown up to be president.
-We missed.
+The group had targeted an earlier event in the life of a child who had grown up to be president.
+They missed.
 Apparently the computer had somehow erred with the input for place.
 Person, place, or thing; they are all nouns to a computer.

-I arrived floating near the ceiling of a sanitary room, looking down at a young child’s body on a dentist’s floor, the mother in panic, the dentist calling for help.
+The result was that I arrived floating near the ceiling of a sanitary room, looking down at a young child’s body on a dentist’s floor, the mother in panic, the dentist calling for help.
 Fortunately, this dentist's office was in a hospital, as archaic as it was.
 An emergency doctor quickly arrived and without hesitation injected adrenaline directly into the child’s heart.
 He had been warned ahead of time and knew exactly what to expect.
 I entered and quickly became part of the child’s subconscious mind.
-He would never be the same.
+The child would never be the same.

 It turned out to be a fortuitous accident, since it provided personal contact with first-hand witnesses to some of the associated (but previously disregarded) information we had obtained.